Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing adding a new inbound security rule](./nsg_add_rule.png)

 - Specify the IP address that you will be connecting from and select RDP as the service with "Allow" set as the action.
-You can retrieve your public IP address by accessing [https://icanhazip.com](https://icanhazip.com) or [https://whatismyip.com](https://whatismyip.com).
+You can retrieve your public IP address by accessing [https://whatismyip.com](https://whatismyip.com).

   <img src="./nsg_add_rdp_rule.png" alt="Screenshot showing adding a new allow RDP inbound security rule" width="400">